yabtesfu/Gebeta-Game/README.md

 - **Traditional Gebeta Rules:** Complete implementation of the classic Gebeta game mechanics
 - **Playable from a link:** A responsive TypeScript edition runs directly in the browser and deploys automatically to GitHub Pages.
+- **Save and resume:** Both editions automatically checkpoint completed moves.
+Reopen the app or browser later and continue from the exact board and player turn.
+- **Persistent records:** Versus-computer wins, losses, and draws—and local Player 1 / Player 2
+  results—remain available between sessions.
 - **Two game modes:**
   - **Two Players** — local hotseat play
   - **Play vs Computer** — an AI opponent with **Easy / Medium / Hard** difficulty